LucaRainone/Autocratic/README.md

 $post->get('title','no title'); // return an Item Object with default value "no title"
 ```
-Even if we define a default value, the return is always an Item Object.
+Even if we define a default value, the return value is always an Item Object.

 But what's an Item Object?

-### Item
+### Item Object

 When an Item is created with a value, this value is encapsulated.
 You can take it back only if you specify what type of var do you expect.